-The National Park Service (NPS) wanted to preserve and make accessible the 3.5 million ship manifests and 22 million passenger records of those who arrived at the Port of New York during Ellis Island’s heyday.
-ESI worked with NPS to digitize and create an easily searchable database.
-Now at the museum and on the web, visitors can quickly locate relatives and see the wealth of information collected from passengers at embarkation points.
-They can also print a copy of the manifest that bears a relative’s name as well as a photograph of the ship that carried him or her to Ellis Island.
-ESI also designed the Center’s physical environment, which complements the historic building.
+The core experience at the museum enables visitors to search over 22 million passenger records and 3.5 million digitized ship manifests for their family members who arrived at the Port of New York between 1892 and 1924.
+At the museum and on the Web, visitors can locate relatives and see the wealth of information collected from passengers at debarkation points.
+They can also print a copy of the manifest that bears a relative’s name and a photograph of the ship that carried him or her to Ellis Island.
+In collaboration with the National Park Service, ESI also designed the Center’s physical environment, which complements the historic building.

 To make the Ellis Island experience relevant for families who did not pass through Ellis Island, ESI more recently designed an additional experience called the Peopling of America Center (POAC).
 Opened in two parts in 2011 and 2015, these exhibitions tell the story of American immigration before the processing station opened in 1892 and after it closed in 1954.
 By creatively combining dynamic video with interactive installations, ambient sound and interpretive graphics, ESI created an immersive environment that gives visitors a first-hand sense of the immigrant experience in each time period.

 Read more about the tech design behind the exhibits on our ESI Design blog.

 "New exhibitions at the Ellis Island National Museum of Immigration complete a demanding assignment: to tell the entire story of immigration to the United States."

 2 million visitors per year

 2002 AIGA Annual Design Awards – Winner, Experience Design